J0R3D1N/Az.CloneVirtualMachine/README.md

 # Clone Azure Virtual Machine (Az.CloneVirtualMachine)
 > #### WARNING: This is a destructive function, but is safe guarded with continuation prompts.
 ## Overview
 This module will install a function called *New-AzVMClone*.
 The function will allow a user migrate to **OR** remove an Azure Virtual Machine from an Availability Set.
-This process is mostly commonly used when Azure Virtual Machines are inadvertently placed into incorrect Availability Sets.
-At the time, this code was developed Azure did not provide a way to remove a Virtual Machine from an Availability Set or could you move a Virtual Machine to a new Availability Set.
+This process is most commonly used when Azure Virtual Machines are inadvertently placed into incorrect Availability Sets.
+This code was developed to fill a gap because Azure does not provide a way to remove a Virtual Machine from an Availability Set or move a Virtual Machine to a new Availability Set.

 ---